The Monona Terrace Community and Convention Center

 Additionally, Monona Terrace and Monona Catering have been in partnership with UW Wisconsin’s WE CONSERVE composting program since 2010.
 The project annually diverts about 20 tons of organic kitchen waste from landfills, reducing the production of methane into the atmosphere.
 The organic materials are then recycled into a nutrient-rich soil amendment which is sold to area farmers and used on campus landscaping projects.

 ADA Statement / Special Needs

-If you have a disability, limitation or dietary restriction that may require special consideration in order to fully participate, please contact the 2020 Joint ASLO-SFS Meeting Conference Management office to see how we can accommodate your needs.
+If you have a disability, limitation, or dietary restriction that may require special consideration in order to fully participate, please contact the 2024 ASLO Meeting Conference Management office to see how we can accommodate your needs.
 Call 254-776-3550 or contact the project coordinator via e-mail at [email protected].

-Roommates Wanted is a free online service to student and early career members who are seeking roommates during meetings.
+Roommates Wanted is a free online service for students and early career members who are seeking roommates during meetings.
 We strongly encourage you to take advantage of this service since hotel costs can be expensive.
 More information on this service will be available closer to the meeting dates; please continue to check back for more information.

 Make sure you check the box on the registration form if you are interested in sharing a room at the meeting.
-Neither ASLO, SFS, nor the conference management organization is responsible for individual roommate choices or referrals.
+Neither ASLO nor the conference management organization is responsible for individual roommate choices or referrals.
 Conference management is not able to assist in the process beyond sending the list.
 Rooming arrangements and hotel reservations are your personal responsibility and should be made at one of the hotels listed in the Accommodations section.
-We are not able to coordinate any actual room sharing assignments during the conference.
+We are not able to coordinate any actual room-sharing assignments during the conference.